mcvarer/DLPSlicerGUI/ReadMe.txt

-To run program, go into gui folder and run dlp_slicer_gui Make sure to install all dependcies, program currently not ram or processing efficient.
+To run program, go into gui folder and run MainGUI Make sure to install all dependcies, program currently not ram or processing efficient.
 All finished slices are in finish slices folder.